Ridvansezen/Django-Weather-api/README.md

 Tr :
-Çalıştırmak için terminale "python manage.py runserver" yazmanız yeterli. istediğiniz şehirin hava durumunu görmek için views.py dosyasındaki city değerine istediğiniz şehiri yazabilirsiniz.
+Çalıştırmak için terminale "python manage.py runserver" yazmanız yeterli. istediğiniz şehirin hava durumunu görmek için input kısmına şehir adını yazmanız yeterli.

 En :
-To run it, just type "python manage.py runserver" in the terminal.To see the weather for the city you want, you can type the city you want in the city value in the views.py file.
+To run it, just type "python manage.py runserver" in the terminal.
+To see the weather forecast for the city you want, just type the city name in the input field.